dvicencio/plus1_frame_sequence_reader/README.md

     # identifies the beginning of the ORF by indicating the "???" characters situated before the "ATG" start codons

     $ORFseq = substr ($gene, $ATGregion+3);
-    # extracts the ORF sequence from the start codon to the stop codon
+    # extracts the ORF sequence from the start codon to the end

     $genelen = length ($ORFseq) -2;
     # measures the number of nucleotides in the ORF